Skip to main content

 BB tooling uses a 24mm die OD with a 19.0mm punch barrel.
 It is designed for compact presses and supports tablets up to 18.5mm diameter.

-• Small to medium tablets on compact presses
+Best for: Small to medium tablets on compact presses, maximizing stations per turret on BB-compatible presses.

-• Not all presses accept BB tooling — check compatibility
+Limitations: Not all presses accept BB tooling — check compatibility.
+Maximum tablet diameter is 18.5mm.

 DB tooling uses B-size dies (30.16mm OD) with D-size punch barrels (25.4mm).
 This allows you to produce larger tablets (up to 25mm) on a press designed for B tooling.

-• Facilities that need up to 25mm tablets on a B-press
+Best for: Producing large tablets on a B tooling press, facilities that need up to 25mm tablets on a B-press.

 Output Comparison